ibm-cloud-docs/containers/cs_ingress.md

         <td>Replace <em>&lt;service1_path&gt;</em> with a slash or the path that your app is listening on.
 The path is appended to your custom domain to create a unique route to your app.
 When you enter this route into a web browser, network traffic is routed to the ALB.
 The ALB looks up the associated service and sends network traffic to the service.
 The service then forwards the traffic to the pods where the app is running.
         </br></br>
         Many apps do not listen on a specific path, but use the root path and a specific port.
 In this case, define the root path as <code>/</code> and do not specify an individual path for your app.
 Examples: <ul><li>For <code>https://custom_domain/</code>, enter <code>/</code> as the path.</li><li>For <code>https://custom_domain/service1_path</code>, enter <code>/service1_path</code> as the path.</li></ul>
-        <strong>Tip:</strong> To configure Ingress to listen on a path that is different than the path that your app listens on, you can use the [rewrite annotation](cs_annotations.html#rewrite-path) to establish proper routing to your app.
+        <strong>Tip:</strong> To configure Ingress to listen on a path that is different than the path that your app listens on, you can use the [rewrite annotation](cs_annotations.html#rewrite-path).
         </td>
         </tr>
         <tr>